-- If you are diagnosed with the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill.
+• If you are diagnosed with the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill.

 - Autoimmune disorders

 - Cancer

 - Cardiovascular disorders

-- Chronic alcohol and other drug dependence
+- o Chronic alcohol and other drug dependence

 - Chronic and disabling mental health conditions

 - Chronic heart failure

 - Chronic lung disorders

-- COPD
+- o COPD

-- Dementia
+- o Dementia

 - Diabetes

 - End-stage liver disease

-- End-stage renal disease (ESRD)
+- o End-stage renal disease (ESRD)

 - HIV/AIDS

 - Hyperlipidemia

 - Hypertension

-- Neurologic disorders
+- o Neurologic disorders

 - Osteoarthritis

 - Osteoporosis

 - Severe hematologic disorders

-- Stroke
+- o Stroke

+- Please go to the Special Supplemental Benefits for the Chronically Ill row in the below Medical Benefits Chart for further detail.

+- Please contact us to find out exactly which benefits you may be eligible for.